-The modern bourgeois state with all of its soul and wit remark openly how Karl Marx was and still is one of the most enduring and profound thinkers Western society has produced.
-This is important.
+The modern bourgeois state with all of its soul and wit remark openly how Karl Marx was and still is one of the most enduring and important thinkers Western society has produced.

-Understand that Marx’s chief ambition throughout his adult life was to condemn and move the very social order that (still) praises him to its certain doom.
-Can you see how the bourgeoisie are confessing secretly….that Marx spoke right?
+Marx’s chief ambition throughout his adult life was to condemn and move the very social order that (still) recognizes him to its certain doom.
+The bourgeoisie, then, are confessing secretly that Marx spoke right.

 Here are 18 qoutes from Grundrisse: